Drawing and Painting

 About Drawing and Painting as a Concentration in Studio Art

 Pursuing your passion for drawing and painting means investigating a wide range of issues and media rooted in contemporary and historical art practice.
-The Drawing and Painting program excels in supporting students as they expand their artistic capabilities by providing and cultivating an intellectual and creative environment for students to explore, experiment, and think critically.
+The Drawing and Painting concentration excels in supporting students as they expand their artistic capabilities by providing and cultivating an intellectual and creative environment for students to explore, experiment, and think critically.

 Students are encouraged to work across a broad range of contemporary and traditional painting and drawing practices, concepts, aesthetic conventions, methods and techniques.
-The breadth and depth of our program are built upon the diversity of expertise of our faculty and their shared commitment to excellence as working artists and thoughtful teachers.
+The breadth and depth of our concentration are built upon the diversity of expertise of our faculty and their shared commitment to excellence as working artists and thoughtful teachers.

-Students in the Drawing and Painting program have generous access to accomplished creative professionals and visiting artists who provide excellent mentorship: encouraging an adventurous exploration of media and modeling a dedication to their creative research, interdisciplinary experimentation and professional practices.
+Students in the Drawing and Painting concentration have generous access to accomplished creative professionals and visiting artists who provide excellent mentorship: encouraging an adventurous exploration of media and modeling a dedication to their creative research, interdisciplinary experimentation and professional practices.
 Outside of the classroom, students participate in the student organization, Painting and Drawing Association, which cultivates a vibrant cultural community by sponsoring visiting artist workshops, museum and gallery exhibitions and art-related field trips.

 B.F.A. in Studio Art with a Concentration in Drawing and Painting